Watsons Bay

 Watsons Bay is famed for its natural and cultural landmarks, including Camp Cove beach, The Gap cliff lookout, and the South Head Heritage Trail winding through Sydney Harbour National Park.
 The suburb is home to Doyle's on the Beach, one of Sydney's most iconic seafood restaurants, and a cluster of waterfront cafes and the Watsons Bay Hotel with its popular beer garden.
 Regular ferry services to Circular Quay make the city easily accessible, while the quiet village atmosphere and stunning harbour setting make it one of Sydney's most sought-after residential addresses.

-Watsons Bay falls under postcode 2030 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Vaucluse electorate.
+Watsons Bay falls under postcode 2030 and is governed by the Woollahra Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wentworth, while state elections fall under the Vaucluse electorate.

 ๐Ÿ“ Location